-Drivers who claim to have proper insurance (but don’t) may have their license suspended for 90 days up to a year.
-In some Alaska cities, including Anchorage and Juneau, police may impound a vehicle that’s driven without insurance.
+Drivers who claim to have proper insurance (but don't) may have their license suspended for 90 days up to a year.
+In some Alaska cities such as Anchorage, police may impound a vehicle that's driven without insurance.

 How Much Vehicle Insurance Do You Need?

 The best insurance isn't always the cheapest insurance.
 Depending on what you can afford, you may want more than the minimum insurance required by the state.
 Collision insurance, for example, covers crash damages to your car, while comprehensive coverage covers your car for theft, fire, blizzards, natural disasters, and colliding with an animal, such as a deer or moose.

 Alaska Lack Vehicle Insurance?
 15.4% National Average: 13%

 The state requirements for insurance were also set many years ago, and consumer and insurance groups say that it's safer to get a 100/300 liability policy — that is, a policy that pays $100,000 per injury and $300,000 per accident.

 For more on the insurance that's right for you, see the MoneyGeek guidebook on car insurance.